hivemq/helm-charts/tests-hivemq-edge/README.md

-# HiveMQ Platform Operator (new) Integration Tests
+# HiveMQ Edge Integration Tests

-This submodule contains integration tests for validating the functionality and behavior of the HiveMQ Platform Operator (new) Helm Charts.
+This submodule contains integration tests for validating the functionality and behavior of the HiveMQ Edge Helm Chart.
 The Kubernetes environment used extends the [K3S module](https://java.testcontainers.org/modules/k3s/) available within the Testcontainer framework.

 ## Overview

 The integration tests in this submodule are designed to:

-- Install a HiveMQ platform by using the HiveMQ Platform (new) chart.
+- Install the HiveMQ Edge chart and verify the deployed pod starts up successfully.
+- Validate that the deployed Edge image matches the expected version declared in `gradle/libs.versions.toml`.
+- Run the chart's built-in `helm test` hook to verify MQTT connectivity through the `mqtt-cli` test pod.
+- Verify a successful MQTT publish/subscribe round-trip against the deployed Edge instance.
-- Verify the successful deployment and initialization of the HiveMQ Platform Operator (new).
+- Verify the HiveMQ Edge REST API by authenticating and querying the available protocol adapter types.
-- Validate the proper functioning of HiveMQ when including some HiveMQ extension within a Kubernetes cluster.
-- Test a successful rolling restart of a HiveMQ Platform.
-- Test an installation using a custom configuration chart values.
-- Verify after each installation of the HiveMQ platform, all HiveMQ components are working properly such as Rest API, WebSocket and MQTT listeners, DataHub, etc.
-- Validate installation of the HiveMQ platform through non-root users.
-- Test successfully upgrades of the HiveMQ platform with custom configuration values.
-- Verify installation of the HiveMQ platform when using custom extension or transformations.

 ## Prerequisites